Rewatching ST:TNG after a 20-year break.

 We briefly saw children during the long saucer-evacuation sequence in Encounter at Farpoint, we saw some children evacuating the ship in 11001001, we briefly saw some children leaving toys in the briefing room in The Last Outpost, and we’ve occasionally seen Wes interacting with kids his age.
 In Too Short a Season, the wife of an elderly admiral remarks on how their lives might have been different if his postings had permitted families.
 And we have seen Dr. Crusher struggle to balance her professional obligations with her devotion to her son in Justice.
 But this is the first time we really see how the culture of the Enterprise incorporates families that include children.

-I think the episode could have done without establishing Aldea as a mythical utopia that’s not only known across the galaxy (except to Yar, who requires an explanation), but it’s a myth that Picard knows is particularly important to Riker.
+I think the episode could have done without establishing Aldea as a mythical utopia that’s not only known across the galaxy (except to Yar, who requires an explanation), but Picard also knows this myth is particularly important to Riker.
 An early scene on the bridge establishes that Aldea has been “monitoring your ship’s communications” and thus already knows who Riker is, but this plot thread goes nowhere.
 I suppose the writers were trying to establish the superiority and grandeur of this hidden and mythical civilization.
-Yet according to a computer graphic Wes calls up, it looks like everyone on the planet was living within a short walk from each other, on the same floor of of a single building.
+Yet according to a computer graphic Wes calls up, it looks like everyone on the planet was living within a short walk from each other, on the same floor of a single building.
 Troi mentions “thousands of minds,” so while the civilization is in decline, I don’t think it’s supposed to be as small as the staging makes it appear.

 Given that classic Trek was famous for having a culturally and racially diverse vision of the future, I was a little surprised that all the Aldeans we meet and all the children they kidnapped were white.